Duet3D/wiki-content/User_manual/Tuning/Triggers.md

 * 1 × Arduino Nano
 * 1 × uxcell Hall Effect Flow Sensor SEN-HW06K

-## Programming and wiring the arduino
+## Programming the arduino

-[![triggers_04.jpg](/manual/sensors/triggers_04.jpg)](/manual/sensors/triggers_04.jpg){target=_blank}
 * Upload [this code](https://github.com/deltajegga/linden-tech){target=_blank} to your arduino nano.
 Refer to the diagram above on how everything is connected.
 The hardest part is crimping the pins for the endstop connector.
+* [Here](https://pinshape.com/items/54223-3d-printed-arduino-nano-case){target=_blank} is a simple case I made for the nano.

+## Wiring

+* **Duet 3**: Connect Arduino Nano 'status' pin (D3) to the IN pin of your chosen IO connector (eg io1.in), and the Arduino 'GND' pin to the 'GND' pin of the IO connector.

+* **Duet 2**: See image below.
+Connect Arduino Nano 'status' pin (D3) to STP/IN pin of your chosen endstop connector, and the Arduino 'GND' pin to the 'GND' pin of the endstop connector.
+These are the outer 2 pins of the 3-pin connector.

+[![triggers_04.jpg](/manual/sensors/triggers_04.jpg)](/manual/sensors/triggers_04.jpg){target=_blank}

+**NOTE:**

 * Duet 2 WiFi/Ethernet boards prior to version 1.04 cannot tolerate voltages on endstop pins of more than 3.3V.
 Add 4 diodes in series to drop the voltage to 3 ish volts.

 * All other Duets (Duet 3, Duet 2 WiFi/Ethernet v1.04 and later, Duet 2 Maestro) tolerate voltages of at least 5V on IO/endstop connectors.

-* [Here](https://pinshape.com/items/54223-3d-printed-arduino-nano-case){target=_blank} is a simple case I made for the nano.

 ## Configuration